wppbav/developer.wppbav.com/docs/core-resources/operating-companies.md

 # Operating Companies

-You may use the Operating Companies endpoint to retrieve details about one or more operating companies.

 ## What are operating companies?

 The WPP organization consists of many operating companies.
-Via The Fount API you can get a basic list with names and logos for each.

 ## List all operating companies